gojutin/bro-ha/README.md

 ### Get your bro on.

-#### Fist bump to see a random word from a BROcabulary of 19,000 and counting.
+#### Fist bump to see a random word from a brocabulary of 19,000 and counting.

 ## Run locally